La Pointe Indian Cemetery: History

 La Pointe Indian Cemetery was established in 1836 as part of the Catholic mission on Madeline Island, which had been founded in 1835 by Austrian Slovene priest Frederic Baraga.
 The cemetery is located about 100 feet from the original site of the mission.
 Near the cemetery and former mission is the site of an 18th-century Ojibwe village and cemetery.
 The "Marina site", which also contains evidence of prehistoric occupation and an early 18th-century French trading post, was discovered and partially excavated in the 1970s.

 After about 1910 there were few burials in the cemetery, with the final taking place in 1948.
 In 1973, the Catholic Diocese of Superior transferred ownership of the site to the federal government to be held in trust for the Bad River Chippewa.
 It is governed by the Bad River tribal council and in the jurisdiction of the Great Lakes Agency of the Bureau of Indian Affairs.
 In 1977, the cemetery was listed on the National Register of Historic Places.

 Burials

-Some of the graves are covered by small wooden structures known as "gravehouses" or "spirit houses", which are intended to protect the dead while their spirit traveled to Gigig (heaven).
-Traditionally, food would be left in the gravehouses as offerings.
-The Ojibwe gravehouse practice probably derives from French influence.
+Some of the graves are covered by small wooden structures known as "spirit houses" or "gravehouses", which are intended to protect the dead while their spirit traveled to Gigig (heaven).
+Traditionally, food would be left in the houses as offerings.
+The Ojibwe spirit house practice probably derives from French influence.
 The La Pointe Indian Cemetery is the only cemetery in the United States with a significant number of surviving original grave houses.

 All of those interred in the cemetery are of full or partial indigenous heritage.
 There are a number of historical figures buried in the Indian Cemetery, including: